University College London

 • Term 1 - Submit literature review to internal supervisor and make consequent revisions.
 Complete data collection.

 • Term 2 - Analyse the data.
-Write a first draft of the empirical paper and draft the critical appraisal.
+Write a first draft of the empirical paper.
 Title and abstract due (for allocation of examiners: date to be notified).

-• April to May - Revise the empirical paper and the critical appraisal.
+• April to May - Revise the empirical paper.
 Give the final draft of the whole thesis to your supervisors for comment.
+There is also a third part to the thesis which is currently under review but is likely to be a paper on dissemination/impact.

 • June - Submit thesis (date to be notified).

-• September - Viva (dates to be announced).
+• September - examination of thesis via viva (dates to be announced).

 Last updated: